- toft (n.)

 - "net, snare," 1520s, from Middle French toile "hunting net, cloth, web" (compare toile d'araignée "cobweb"), from Old French toile "cloth" (11c.), from Latin tela "web, net, warp of a fabric," from PIE *teks- "to weave" (see texture (n.)).
 Now used largely in plural (as in caught in the toils of the law).

 - type of heavy, coarse cloth, c.
 1400, from Old French toile "linen cloth, canvas" (see toil (n.2)).
 As a type of dress material, from 1794.

 - toilet (n.)

-- 1530s, "cover or bag for clothes," from Middle French toilette "a cloth; a bag for clothes," diminutive of toile "cloth, net" (see toil (n.2)).
-Toilet acquired an association with dressing by 18c., through being used as the word for a fine cloth cover spread upon the dressing table for the articles spread upon it; hence "the articles, collectively, used in dressing" (mirror, bottles, brushes, combs, etc.).
+- 1530s, earliest in English in an obsolete sense "cover or bag for clothes," from Middle French toilette "a cloth; a bag for clothes," diminutive of toile "cloth, net" (see toil (n.2)).
+Toilet acquired an association with upper class dressing by 18c., through the specific sense "a fine cloth cover on the dressing table for the articles spread upon it;" thence "the articles, collectively, used in dressing" (mirror, bottles, brushes, combs, etc.).
 Subsequent sense evolution in English (mostly following French uses) is to "act or process of dressing," especially the dressing and powdering of the hair (1680s); then "a dressing room" (1819), especially one with a lavatory attached; then "lavatory or porcelain plumbing fixture" (1895), an American euphemistic use.